Definition of the Target Group

 Kindergartens and schools prepare IDEP for each child, defining academic and developmental objectives that should be met.
 In the preparation of IDEP, the team defines the focus priority field, which is usually a functional or educational field.
 Within the educational field, teacher works on the individual programme for the subject(s), in cooperation with the professional service and parents, based on the child’s characteristics and the preserved potentials.
 The development of IDEP sets off from the assessment of the present level of the child (characteristics, knowledge, achievements, needs, etc.), from what he/she has adopted, what he/she can successfully and independently do within a particular field, regardless of the conditions and circumstances.
 The aspect of each area in which a child is successful serves as a good basis for strengthening their self-esteem and planning support for their further work.
 This is followed by preparing long-term and short-term plans and selecting techniques and methods for implementing the set educational standard.

-For children with special educational needs, kindergartens and schools engage teaching assistants as technical support, and there are about 346 assistants in the 2020/2021 educational institutions in Montenegro.
+For children with special educational needs, kindergartens and schools engage teaching assistants as technical support, and there are about 500 assistants in educational institutions the 2022/2023 school year.
 The scope of the support which teaching assistant provides under the supervision of teachers, professional service and school principal is determined by IDEP and class schedule, as it cleary defines the conditions, scope and manner of the service provision.
 In accordance with IDEP, one assistant is responsible for several students, making sure not to bring child into a segregation situation.
 The qualification required for assistants is defined at level four, sub-level one (IV1) of the National Qualification Framework, including the necessary training for work.

 During the coronavirus-induced pandemic for students with special educational needs, teachers adapted and prepared individualized teaching materials in accordance with the Individual Developmental Education Program (IDEP).
 On the previously created school portal, the page for inclusive education http://www.skolskiportal.edu.me/Pages/Inkluzivnoobrazovanje.aspx, there are materials that are adapted to the developmental characteristics and needs of the child, which aim to serve as a model or idea for the preparation of individualized materials: by areas of development, work, subject programs.